leshec/leshec/README.md

 - Hi, I’m @leshec
-- I’m interested in all things coding
+- Wish I could code all day
-- I’m currently learning Linux, neo-vim
+- I’m currently learning some bash, neo-vim config stuff, Javascript and the web, interested in Rust
+- I will build that robot soon :robotface:

 <!---
 leshec/leshec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.